मृदा सोलराईजेसन - खरपतवार प्रबंधन के एक अच्छी तकनीक

 Effectiveness of solarization is influenced by certain characteristics of three major elements, namely, the solar energy, the plastic cover and soil characteristics.

-The following steps should be taken to increased effectiveness of soil solarization:
+The following steps should be taken to increase effectiveness of soil solarization:

 - Solarization in closed green houses.